 Hashtag analysis is useful here too.
 Rather than just leaping on a new hashtag you spot in your competitive analysis, put some thought into the intent behind the hashtag.
 What can it tell you about your audience, and the ways they think about their social personas?
 Does it offer clues on how you can better position your brand?

-6. Uncover new hashtags and keywords for better discoverability
+6. Expand your reach with new hashtags and keywords

 We’ve mentioned hashtags a couple of times already in terms of customer intent and trending topics.
 But it’s also important to review your competitors’ social strategies to discover the terms that are helping them grow their audiences beyond existing followers.